 Overdoses aren’t the only way drugs can kill.
 In the city of Indianapolis, police investigated 93 homicides in 2004, according to the Office of National Drug Control Policy.
 About 29% of those homicides were motivated by drugs.

-Some addicts put off seeking drug rehab in Indiana because they think rehab requires too much work, and that it will just throw off their everyday lives.
+Some addicts put off seeking drug rehab because they think rehab requires too much work, and that it will just throw off their everyday lives.
 Untreated drug addiction, however, is much more disruptive to careers, family lives and physical health.

 It can be difficult for parents to determine if a teenaged child is getting drunk or high.
 Some of the warning signs, such as a sudden change in appearance or a new circle of friends, may be a normal part of adolescence.
 But other signs, such as a sudden drop in grades, reduced memory or attention span or bloodshot eyes, should be taken seriously.
 Consider these statistics from the Indiana Prevention Resource Center: